Trade Forex Trading

 Trades Closed - Take-Profit executed and profits booked

-As a trader you want to follow the above strategy when trading stock indices, as you reduce the drawdown and you spend less time to make profits because you do not have to wait out for the retracements with open trades, but you wait for the retracements outside the market, enter when the pull back momentum has faded and the market upwards trend is resuming.
+When you are trading stock indices, you want to follow the above strategy as you reduce the drawdown and you spend less time to make profits because you do not have to wait for the retracements with open trades.
+Instead, you wait for the retracements outside the market, enter when the pull back momentum has faded and the market trend is going up again.

-To increase your odds of making a profit as a indices trader it's best to trade in the direction of the trend and this is the upward trend direction.
-At the same time always wait for a pull back before opening a trade and close your trades when the index level has moved a good number of points in your favor such as shown in the illustration laid-out above.
+To make your chances of earning as a indices trader better, it is best to trade which way the market is trending, and that is the upward direction.
+Also, always wait for a pullback prior to beginning a trade, and end your trades when the index level has gone up a good number of points for you, such as what is shown in the example given above.

 Strategy 2: Diversify the Index in Your Portfolio

-A good second strategy to combine with the one above is to diversify your portfolio and look for these setups among the 14 most popular stock indices, this way if a particular index does not have a good trade setup, you as a trader can check another one to see if it has a better trade setup & then trade the top 3 or top 4 or top 5 indices that have the best trade setup for the day.
+Another good idea to use with the one above is to spread out your investments and find these chances among the 14 most common stock indices, so if one index doesn't look good for trading, you can check another to see if it's better, and then trade the top 3, 4, or 5 indices that have the best chances for the day.

 More Courses and Topics: